South Norfolk market towns

 Home to a delightful array of speciality shopping, bustling market stalls, food and music festivals and a thriving centre for the arts, it's little wonder Harleston was once voted Norfolk Town of the Year.
 Every Wednesday Harleston hosts two Markets where you can enjoy a variety of interesting stalls selling local goods, delicious and tempting Norfolk food and general household items.
 The Wednesday market comes to the centre of Harleston from 6am to 4pm.
 Harleston Country Market is held at King George's Hall from 9:30am until 11am.
-These are closed currently due to Covid, we will update this as soon as possible.

 If you fancy exploring the beautiful countryside, you can do this on foot with three circular walks starting in the town, or hire a bike to enjoy the Harleston and Waveney cycling routes.
 You can also enjoy nearby award-winning microbreweries, Grain Brewery and St Peter’s Brewery and for aircraft enthusiasts the Norfolk and Suffolk Aviation Museum is the place to visit.

 Whether it’s fascinating history, a spot of shopping or just time to unwind you're sure to find something to interest you in this charming market town.

 Find more information on where to park in Harleston.

 Set in the heart of rural Norfolk, the small town of Hingham is ideally placed for exploring the county’s many sights and attractions.